 Communicating with APs at all WSU locations about matters of interest, and in turn soliciting feedback, comments, and suggestions from APs is important to us.
 We want to hear your voice!

 Fostering the idea that APAC can assist AP employees in transforming their work life at WSU and Bringing relevant and effective professional development to AP staff through guest speakers, seminars, scholarships, events, workshops and grants.

 Recognizing outstanding AP achievements with contribution awards is one of the key features that APAC strives to support.

 The Administrative Professional Advisory Council fosters the idea that APAC can assist AP employees in transforming their work life at Washington State University.

-APAC is made up of 22 AP members and 2 ex-officio members.
+APAC currently includes twenty-two (22) AP council members, three (3) alternate members and two (2) ex-officio members.
 Council members represent a variety of areas including academic and managerial departments as well as WSU campuses in Everett, Spokane, Tri-Cities, Vancouver, and Extension offices statewide.
 Council members are appointed in the spring and serve a three-year term beginning in July.
-There are also 6 alternate members that serve one-year terms beginning in July.
+The seven (7) available alternate council member positions as outlined by the APAC Guidlines serve one-year terms beginning in July.